 Any helmet you buy has to conform to safety standards - either European (CEN), Australian (ASTM) or American (CSPC).
 They ensure the safety of the helmet in the event of a crash.
 The US and Australian standards are considered to be the most stringent.

-As well as being tough, a helmet also needs to be secure and comfortable.
 More expensive helmets tend to be available in a wider range of sizes, while lower priced ones tend to have one shell size, relying on adjustable straps and retention systems to achieve a correct fit.
-Helmets are measured in the circumference of your head at your temples and it’s a good idea to try before you buy.
 Different manufacturers tend to use different head-forms in their designs, so a helmet from one brand may not fit you the same as a competitor’s offering.

-Pads vary a great deal between helmets, but it’s always good to look for a helmet that includes a second spare set of pads, like Giro and Specialized helmets often do.
+Helmet padding is also something you’ll want to look for in a road bike helmet.
+Pads are there to keep the helmet in place; thus making the helmet safer and more comfortable to wear.
+Pads vary a great deal between helmets, but it’s always good to look for a helmet that includes a second spare set of pads.
 Good quality pads have an anti-bacterial treatment to resist odours, and remember that if they're removable, you can clean and dry them separately.

-Time trial helmets still have to conform to the relevant safety standards, but unlike a road helmet, they are are designed to be as aerodynamic as possible.
+Time trial helmets still have to conform to the relevant safety standards, but unlike a road helmet, they are designed to be as aerodynamic as possible; ideal for use with time trial bikes.
 A typical time trial helmet will have very little in the way of venting, and what they do have is strategically placed not to disrupt the airflow around the helmet.

-You can wear any helmet to commute in, but we wouldn't recommend a time trial helmet for when you’re riding your Brompton or single speed!
+You can wear any helmet to commute in, but we wouldn't recommend a time trial helmet for when you’re riding your Brompton or singlespeed bike!
 Some traditional commuting and leisure helmets include a mountain bike-style visor to shield your eyes.
-Quality commuter helmets like the Bell Muni also have integrated mounts to LED lights on the front and rear for extra visibility at night.
-With the Muni you can also fit Bell's flip-out rear view mirror, which stows away in a specially designed channel in the visor when not in use.
+Some quality commuter helmets also have integrated mounts to LED lights on the front and rear for extra visibility at night.

 When looking for a commuting/leisure helmet, you could also opt for a BMX/skate style helmet like the Bern Watts, which is a full hardshell helmet with more head coverage than a traditional helmet, and an integrated peak.
 The strap and retention system are simple and helmets like this are arguably a far more stylish option for when you’re riding in your normal clothes.